mmozeiko/pkgi/README.md

 10. I'VE ADDED THE PSM URL TO THE CONFIG AND THERES NO MENU OPTION!!

   Please read this Q&A carefully

+11. I want to disable version checking on start

+  Add `no_version_check 1` to your config file

 # Building